eademidova/blog/content/en/post/week-2/index.md

 ---
-title: Неделя 2
+title: Week 2
-subtitle: Пост по второй неделе.
+subtitle: Second week post.

 # Summary for listings and search engines
-summary: Пост по второй неделе.
+summary: Second week post.

 # Link this post with a project
 projects: []